YIMING (AREX) WEI Designer & Illustrator based in Naarm (Melbourne)

 7pm

-A design project to assist Schwartz Media to reach younger audience while retaining reputable longform journalism.
+A design project to assist Schwartz Media to reach a younger audience while retaining reputable longform journalism.

 The Revival of Xiaoxiaochang